vijayanatarajan-coder/HyperIslandFED26/README.md

 - use the useEffect hook to fetch the data when the component mounts
 - use the useState hook to store the data
 - display the data in a list

+### Assignment 11

+npm i

+- use react router to add routing to the components we've created so far.
+- add navigation for the components